 You can also turn off the automatic transcoding to AiM codec, but normally we would recommend that this option is left on.
-Once the files are uploaded, any requiring transcoding are added to a queue in Ai or Prism Zero.
-You can see the progress of the transcoding by viewing the clips in the Attribute Editor, see below.
+Once the files are uploaded, any requiring transcoding are added to a queue in Ai.
+You can see the progress of the transcoding by viewing the clips in the Attribute Editor (Section 15.9), see below.

-15.3.2 Media Viewer
+15.8 Media Viewer

-The Video Multi View window allows you to view any of the layers being produced by the Synergy layers, or any of the combined surface outputs on an Ai server.
+The Video Multi View window allows you to view any of the layers being produced by the Ai server, or any of the combined surface outputs.
 In addition you can view any other NDI streams available on the network, so for example at a broadcast event the broadcaster could feed you the program output or individual cameras to check lighting levels.